Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - Are inbound units visible before they are actually available?

-If those rules are loose, the business may look fine in aggregate while leaking operational problems every day.
+When those rules are loose, the business can look fine in aggregate while encountering operational problems every day.

 ### What Usually Breaks Here